 The Valuation Officer has to maintain the list and may alter the value if he or she believes that the circumstances of the property have changed.
-The ratepayer (and certain others who have an interest in the property) can also appeal against the value shown in the list if they believe it is wrong.
-Further information on the grounds for making an appeal, and on how to make one, can be found on the GOV.UK website or from your local valuation office.
+The ratepayer (and certain others who have an interest in the property) can also challenge the value shown in the list if they believe it is wrong.
+Further information on the grounds for checking and challenging your Rateable Value can be found on the www.gov.uk/government/collections/check-and-challenge-step-by-step

-Any alterations the VOA makes to the 2010 list on or after 1 April 2016 can only be backdated to i April 2015.
+Any alterations the VOA makes to the 2010 list on or after 1 April 2016 can only be backdated to 1 April 2015.

 A billing authority is statutorily obliged to calculate the liability for rates and issue bills based upon the entries in the local rating list as supplied by the VOA.
-There are no provisions within the Local Government Finance Act 1988 to withhold payment pending an appeal.
+There are no provisions within the Local Government Finance Act 1988 to withhold payment pending a challenge.

 What if my property is in poor condition or under repair or renovation?